Khudiram Bose

-Khudiram Bose (also spelled Khudiram Basu) (3 December 1889 – 11 August 1908) was an Indian revolutionary from Bengal Presidency who opposed British rule of India.
-For his role in the Muzaffarpur Conspiracy Case, along with Prafulla Chaki, he was sentenced to death and subsequently executed, making him one of the youngest martyrs of the Indian Independence Movement.

-Khudiram, along with Prafulla Chaki, attempted to assassinate a British judge, Magistrate Douglas Kingsford, by throwing bombs on the carriage they suspected the man was in.
+Khudiram Bose (also spelled Khudiram Basu) (3 December 1889 – 11 August 1908) was an Indian nationalist from Bengal Presidency who opposed British rule of India.
+For his role in the Muzaffarpur Conspiracy Case, along with Prafulla Chaki, he was sentenced to death, for the attempted assassination of a British judge, Magistrate Douglas Kingsford, by throwing bombs on the carriage they suspected the man was in.
 Magistrate Kingsford, however, was seated in a different carriage, and the throwing of bombs resulted in the deaths of two British women.
 Prafulla fatally shot himself before the arrest.
-Khudiram was arrested and trialed for the murder of the two women, ultimately being sentenced to death.
+Khudiram was arrested and tried for the murder of the two women, ultimately being sentenced to death.
 He was one of the first Indian revolutionaries in Bengal to be executed by the British.

-At the time of his hanging, Khudiram was 18 years, 8 months, and 11 days, 10 hours old making him the second youngest revolutionary in India.

 Mahatma Gandhi, however, denounced the violence, lamenting the deaths of the two innocent women.
 He stated "that the Indian people will not win their freedom through these methods."
 Bal Gangadhar Tilak, in his newspaper Kesari, defended the two young men and called for immediate swaraj.
 This was followed by the immediate arrest of Tilak by the British colonial government on charges of sedition.

 Early life

-Khudiram Bose was born on 3 December 1889 in a kayastha family in the small village named Mohobani, situated under the Keshpur Police Station in the Medinipur district of Bengal.
-His father was a Tehsildar in the Nerajol.